mysql/mysql-connector-nodejs/docs/tutorial/Prepared_Statements.md

 ### Caveats

-Since you operate on the same statement instance, you need to be extra carefull with [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), which executes each thenable in parallel, meaning it will lead to race conditions when determining the current stage in the statement lifecycle.
+Since one operates on the same statement instance, there needs to be extra caution with [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), which executes each thenable in parallel, meaning it will lead to race conditions when determining the current stage in the statement lifecycle.

 To avoid these race conditions, the client-side state only gets updated when there is server feedback.
 To provide compatibility with older MySQL and X Plugin servers (without support for X Protocol prepared statements), when the client tries to prepare a statement, it checks for a specific error message, that needs to be accounted for, in order to avoid any attempts of preparing any further statements in the given session, and the respective extra server round-trips.